 Nevertheless, let’s not forget that a face is not only a substitute for a password but is a unique biometrical mark, and realizing that can offer recently unknown prospects.

 The overwhelming majority of industries use facial recognition solutions for various interests and in different operations — depending on the features included in the system.

-identix.one platform that used by ORBL has five neural networks that can recognize face, gender, age, mood and liveness.
+The ORBL platform has five neural networks that can recognize face, gender, age, mood and liveness.
 That set of features provides solutions for security, stuff management, marketing… the list going on indefinitely.

-In the previous post, we told you about one of ORBL solutions based on identix.one facial recognition platform — payments by face.
+In the previous post, we told you about one of the solutions based on the ORBL facial recognition platform — payments by face.
 Just imagine: no cards, no cash… all you need is just your face (If you haven’t read about it yet, be sure to follow the link below).